pfheatwole/thesis/source/state_dynamics.rst

 To track the position of the glider, the state models must choose a reference point on the glider.
 It does not have to be the same :ref:`reference point
-<paraglider_systems:Reference point>` used to calculate the system dynamics,
+<system_dynamics:Reference point>` used to calculate the system dynamics,
 but it turns out the riser midpoint :math:`RM` is also good choice for tracking the glider position.
 Because the riser midpoint is close to where a pilot would likely mount their flight recorder, it is likely to be